Tax Advantages of Charitable Trusts

 Charitable remainder trusts are generally used when the donor has highly appreciated assets that can be transferred to the trust and sold by the trust without incurring any capital gains tax liability for the donor.
 The assets can be exchange for income-producing assets, thereby providing the noncharitable beneficiaries with income.

-Naturally, the amount of income that the family will receive will be less because of the remainder interest to the charity, but this is often replaced by a wealth replacement trust (WRT), which is an irrevocable life insurance trust holding life insurance purchased with some of the income received from the CRT that will replace the wealth lost because of the charitable remainder interest.
+Naturally, the income that the family will receive will be less because of the remainder interest to the charity, but this is often replaced by a wealth replacement trust (WRT), an irrevocable life insurance trust holding life insurance purchased with some of the income received from the CRT that will replace the wealth lost because of the charitable remainder interest.

 Charitable Remainder Annuity Trust